 You can complete your flying training in as little as six weeks - but the average (taking in to account some weather delays and your availability) is about a year.
 This is an achievable aim as it strikes a good balance between progress and enjoyment.
 You can take longer if you like - time restrictions only come in to play once you take your first written exam.

 At Compton most people pay for each flight on a pay as you go basis.
 We do however have courses that can be paid for in advance and therefore give you a lower hourly rate as well as including your exams - whichever suits you.
-You can find all the prices here.
+Email us for prices at firstname.lastname@example.org

 You will want to think about a medial, which we can advise you on, as it will be different depending on the licence you choose.
 You will also want to get some pre reading done and some student equipment including a headset.
 We use the Trevor Thom manuals and can recommend a student equipment kit as well as headsets.

 "This is what it's all about!"